Gehstock/Mist_FPGA_Cores/Arcade_MiST/Midway MCR 2/README Journey.txt

 -- MRA utilty: https://github.com/sebdel/mra-tools-c
 --
 -- Based on Kickman/Timber by Dar
+-- Tape Support by Alastair M. Robinson

+For Use oft the Tape Audio, you need the Sample File sepways.wav.
+Rename it to Journey.vhd and Copy it to the SD Card

 ---------------------------------------------------------------------------------
 -- DE10_lite Top level for Kick (Midway MCR) by Dar (darfpga@aol.fr) (19/10/2019)
 -- http://darfpga.blogspot.fr